Should you keep you cat inside? Like, all the time?!

 This question is a bone of contention among many cat-lovers.
 While some cat owners feel that cats ought to be able to roam independently and not be kept cooped up indoors, others believe the risks of allowing their cats outdoors (and the possible nuisance caused to their neighbors) makes it necessary or preferable to keep them inside.

 As with most choices for pet owners, there are pros and cons for both preferences.

-Keeping a cat indoors will mean:
+Keeping a cat inside will mean:

 - Not having to worry about the cat being injured in an accident on the road.

 - Not having to administer flea and worm treatments, provided there aren’t other pets.

 - Not having to have the cat vaccinated, maybe, depending on other pets and vet advice.

 - Possibly having to put your cat on a diet, with accompanying shame at the vet’s office (house cats don’t exercise as much and if they are good at sneaking food treats on top of their meals they will put on weight.

 On the other hand, allowing your cat to go outside will mean: